-Exclusions: Claims associated with categorically excluded conditions are removed prior to episode assignment.
-Claims in any setting from an episode beginning three days before and extending to 90 days after a hospital stay for such a condition are excluded from the TCOC and from the determination of ACO-like and PCP-like attribution.
+Exclusions: Claims associated with categorically excluded conditions are removed prior to attribution assignment.
+These claims in any setting trigger an episode beginning three days before and extending to 90 days after a hospital stay for such a condition and are excluded from the TCOC as well as from the determination of ACO-like and PCP-like attribution.
 These conditions are primarily transplants and burns identified by diagnoses, procedure codes and DRGs.